 These presents will bring cheer to your little ones, as well, help them maximize their potential and develop their skills.

 Your kids will squeak with delight the first time they open a toy that is talking, emitting sounds, or with flickering lights.

 Like this baby hammer toy that triggers light and sound when pounded.

-This dinosaur wooden puzzle will teach your child the alphabet, as well develop his fine motor skills and imagination.
+This farm wooden puzzle teaches your child to identify farm animals and improve his fine motor skills and imagination.

 I love giving books as gifts to my nephews and nieces.
-I believe that books are the best gifts if you want the kids to enjoy reading as they grow up.
+I believe that books are the best gifts if you want them to enjoy reading as they grow up.

 Reading to your special child is a very good bonding time as well, next to playing with them.

 Before going to sleep, when you lie side by side in bed, reading to them their favorite book enhances their imagination and encourages them to be inquisitive.

 Even if they are non-verbal, I’m sure they are able to understand in their own little way what you are reading to them, especially if you make your reading more enjoyable by acting out the story, like voicing out animals’ sounds.

 First word books or alphabet books like these are informative and with beautiful images, they will inspire your kids to read them a million times.